Chrismbellomo/Chrismbellomo/README.md

 - 👋 Hi, I’m @Chrismbellomo
 - 👀 I’m interested in bioinformatics and data science
-- 🌱 I’m currently learning python and R for bioinformatics and data science
+- 🌱 I’m currently learning Bash, Python and R for bioinformatics and data science
 - 💞️ I’m looking to collaborate on any data science/biology projects
 - 📫 How to reach me: On [LinkedIn](https://www.linkedin.com/in/christopher-bellomo-0443b0137/)